takucnoel-endo/HR_TextMining/Final Code.md

 ```
 ### Data Ceaning
 #### Columns
-First, I worked with the columns of the raw data.
-Here, I renamed a column and removed columns that are unnessesary for this analyis.
+First, we worked with the columns of the raw data.
+Here, we renamed a column and removed columns that are unnessesary for this analyis.
 The unnessesary columns were determined by its nature of repetitiveness and by its lack of information that it provides to the analysis itself.
 For example, columns such as `COMPUTER SOFTWARE` was removed, because for most jobs, it contains only Microsoft products.
-Finally I renamed the analysis text to `text`.
+Finally we renamed the analysis text to `text`.
 ```r
 #Rename summary columns name.
 #Use raw string.